 DAT Scores: Average: 19-21

-Letters of Evaluation: Up to four letters, 2 from science professors and 2 from dentists.
+Letters of Evaluation: Up to four letters, dental schools typically require 2 from science professors and 2 from dentists.
 Each should write about your integrity, judgement, ethics, reliability, personal communication skills, strengths and weaknesses.

 +Dental School Prerequisite Courses